- For US Healthcare Professionals Only

 QT/QTc Interval Prolongation: Androgen deprivation therapy, such as ORGOVYX may prolong the QT/QTc interval.
 Providers should consider whether the benefits of androgen deprivation therapy outweigh the potential risks in patients with congenital long QT syndrome, congestive heart failure, or frequent electrolyte abnormalities and in patients taking drugs known to prolong the QT interval.
 Electrolyte abnormalities should be corrected.
 Consider periodic monitoring of electrocardiograms and electrolytes.

 Embryo-Fetal Toxicity: The safety and efficacy of ORGOVYX have not been established in females.
 Based on findings in animals and mechanism of action, ORGOVYX can cause fetal harm and loss of pregnancy when administered to a pregnant female.
-Advise males with female partners of reproductive potential to use effective contraception during treatment and for 2 weeks after the last dose of ORGOVYX
+Advise males with female partners of reproductive potential to use effective contraception during treatment and for 2 weeks after the last dose of ORGOVYX.

 Laboratory Testing: Therapy with ORGOVYX results in suppression of the pituitary gonadal system.
 Results of diagnostic tests of the pituitary gonadotropic and gonadal functions conducted during and after ORGOVYX may be affected.
 The therapeutic effect of ORGOVYX should be monitored by measuring serum concentrations of prostate-specific antigen (PSA) periodically.
 If PSA increases, serum concentrations of testosterone should be measured.